-The South West International Development Network (SWIDN) connects NGOs, civil society, think tanks, academics, consultants and business/private sector organisations to work more efficiently and collaboratively towards the achievement of the Sustainable Development Goals (SDGs).
+The South West International Development Network (SWIDN) supports and connects NGOs, civil society, think tanks, academics, consultants and private sector organisations to work more efficiently and collaboratively towards the achievement of the Sustainable Development Goals (SDGs).

-With the shared goal and desire to see an end to global poverty, SWIDN plays an active role in supporting charitable and voluntary organisations working to prevent or relieve poverty in any part of the world by providing them with advice, information, training and services to enable them to pursue their charitable purposes and improve the efficiency and management of their resources.
+With the shared goal and desire to see an end to global poverty, SWIDN plays an active role in supporting charitable and voluntary organisations working to prevent or relieve poverty in any part of the world by providing them with information, training and services to enable them to pursue their charitable purposes and improve the efficiency and management of their resources.
 We also connect them with academic and private sector organisations in the network, potentially helping to further improve efficiency and effectiveness via the promotion and facilitation of cross-sector partnerships and collaboration.

 - High quality, sector-relevant, convenient, affordable training opportunities

 - Networking and knowledge-sharing opportunities

-- Coordination and dissemination of information across the sector
+- Coordination and dissemination of information within the SW international development sector

 - A platform for for any person or organisation to engage with ending global poverty